Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

-As the last step we merge the complex nodes we just created with the existing complex vertices and thus also the corresponding relations.
-This is possible as the original simple vertices form an independent set and thus the other endpoints of the external edges are complex vertices.
+As $v$ was only adjacent to complex vertices, we can merge the complex vertices $v_{\LEFT}$ and $v_{\RIGHT}$ with the existing complex vertices and thus, also the corresponding relations.

-It remains to analyze the size and the width of the path decomposition.
-Replacing the simple vertices by the gadget above does not change the pathwidth of the graph.
-It only increases the degree of the complex vertices (due to the merging of the relations).
-Hence, $\totalDeg$ increases to $\totalDeg \cdot U$.
-As $U$ only depends on the set $\Ex$ it can be bounded by $\hat f(\max\Ex)$ for some function $\hat f$.
+We analyze how the size and the pathwidth change.
+Replacing the simple vertices by the gadget does not change the pathwidth of the graph but only increases the degree of the complex vertices (due to the merging of the relations).
+Hence, $\totalDeg$ increases to at most $\totalDeg \cdot U$.
+As $U$ only depends on the set $\Ex$, it can be bounded by $\hat f(\max\Ex)$ for some function $\hat f$.

 \begin{proof}[Proof of \cref{lem:dec:lbAntiFactorR}] Let $H$ be a given \BFR instance where $B = \{h-1\}$ for which we apply the above construction to obtain the \AntiFactorR{\Ex} instance $G$.